 Performance Criterion #2: Diminish negative effects of stigma associated with seeking counseling for issues unique to military life.
 The planned strategy is as follows: Provide policy and guidance to promote integrated services targeting deployment, reunion, casualty, and other contingency situations and to reduce the incidence and effects of all forms of family stress.
 Provide non-medical counseling and interventions to create a positive outlet for emotions and other stressors to prevent negative behaviors that are harmful to military members and their families.
+Provide education and integration of non-medical counseling services within the military medical construct.

-Goal for FY 2018: Optimize data collection and analysis for strategic management of support services for military members and their families.
-Leverage evidence based data to measure program outcomes/impact and make program adjustments to ensure confidential non-medical counseling, financial counseling, health and wellness coaching will be provided in critical need areas and in times of crisis.
+Goal for FY 2019: Optimize data collection and analysis for strategic management of support services for military members and their families.
+Leverage evidence based data to measure program outcomes/impact and make program adjustments to ensure confidential non-medical counseling, financial counseling, health and wellness coaching will be provided in critical need areas.
 Provide focused outreach to ensure all levels from senior leadership to newly minted service members and their families are educated on the capabilities and flexibility of Military OneSource and the Military and Family Life counseling programs to positively impact recruitment, retention, readiness and resiliency of the military community.

-Results: Components of the integrated counseling program are being delivered to support both Active Duty and the Guard and Reserve components and their families to include: 1) MFLCs who provide direct services and outreach on and off active duty installations (in military units, in Child Development Centers, in schools, at summer programs for youth, and "surge" counseling for emerging issues such as crisis situations and units returning from combat) as well as at Guard and Reserve weekend drills and family reintegration special events; 2) Personal Financial Counselors who provide direct services on and off military installations or by phone to Active Duty and the Guard and Reserves and their families; 3) direct services available via a 1-800-number, audio/video contact, on-line chat, and outreach via Military OneSource website; 4) health and wellness coaching via Military OneSource to help service members and families gain control in areas such as exercise, nutrition and diet, and 5) military spouse career counseling.
+Results: Components of the integrated counseling program are being delivered to support both Active Duty and the Guard and Reserve components and their families to include: 1) MFLCs who provide direct services and outreach on and off active duty installations (in military units, in Child Development Centers, in schools, at summer programs for youth, and "surge" counseling for emerging issues such as crisis or disaster response and units returning from combat) as well as at Guard and Reserve weekend drills and family reintegration special events; 2) Personal Financial Counselors who provide direct services on and off military installations or by phone to Active Duty and the Guard and Reserves and their families; 3) direct services available via a toll-free number, audio/video contact, on-line chat, and outreach via Military OneSource website; 4) health and wellness coaching via Military OneSource to help service members and families gain control in areas such as exercise, nutrition and diet, and 5) military spouse career counseling.
 Utilize the case management system to collect data on utilization, demographics, trends, and outcome measures that identify impact of non-medical counseling services.